Artem Zaitsev

 Unspoken Maintenance Bottom Line

-Organizations often do not see the full picture of technology investment in the sense that the initial development is not the end.
-Enterprise software analysis demonstrates that in large codebases, maintenance takes about 75 percent of the total effort.
-This continuous load involves:
+Organizations often fail to account for the full cost of technology investment because initial development is only the beginning.
+Enterprise software analysis demonstrates that in mature codebases, maintenance consumes approximately 75 percent of total software effort.

 Team Capability Misalignment